Abstract Submission Instructions

 Details

-• Format: Please submit in MS Word document (Times New Roman 12 pt. alignment in block spacing 1.0).
+- Format: MS Word document (Times New Roman 12 pt. alignment in block spacing 1.0).

 References

-• References should be formatted according to the APA 7th edition guidelines.
+- References must be formatted according to the APA 7th edition guidelines.

 Full First Author¹, Full Second Author², and Full Third Author³* (Times New Roman 12pt.
 Centered, Bold)*